A Beginner’s Guide to Sales Lead Management & How to Win At It

 You’d follow up if necessary and the sequence would end.

 By this point, the lead will have hopefully bought your product or service.
-If so, then you can start a whole new email sequence now that they’re a verified customer.
+If so, you can start a whole new email sequence now that they’re a verified customer.

 Start a Referral System

-Word of mouth marketing still remains the most persuasive form of advertising.
+Word-of-mouth marketing still remains the most persuasive form of advertising.
 This process doesn’t involve the leads directly, but rather, your customers.

 Reach out to some of your most long-term, loyal customers and request that they turn to their social circle and suggest prospective customers to you.